-In summary, processes are the actions performed to get something done. clerk receives and processes payments.
+In summary, processes are the actions performed to get something done.
 By contrast, controls ensure that the resulting numbers are correct and that assets are secure from theft.

 Five Components of Internal Controls

 The COSO Report identifies five components of internal controls.
 Each agency's internal control system will be unique.
 However, all internal control systems should include the five components.
 These components are interrelated, which means each component affects and is affected by the other four.
 The five components are: